-- 1. Remove the spark plug cap. - Clean any dirt from around the spark plug base. - Use the spark plug wrench supplied in the tool kit to remove the spark plug. - 4.
+- 1. Remove the spark plug cap. - 2.
+Clean any dirt from around the spark plug base. - 3.
+Use the spark plug wrench supplied in the tool kit to remove the spark plug. - 4.
 Inspect the spark plug.
-Replace it if the electrodes are worn or if the insulator is cracked, chipped, or fouled.
+Replace it if the electrodes are worn or if the insulator is cracked, chipped, or fouled. - 5.
+Measure the plug gap with a wire-type feeler gauge.
+Adjust as necessary by carefully bending the side electrode.